Tauparikākā Marine Reserve: Recreation

 The marine reserve is accessible via a carpark and walkway on State Highway 6 north of Haast.
 According to the Department of Conservation, the marine reserve includes a range of habitats in a small area, including one of the best places to see Hector's dolphins without a boat.
 It recommends insect repellent and advises against swimming.

 Tauparikākā and Ship Creek is the starting point for walks around the nearby dune lake and swamp forest.

 A range of activities are banned in the marine reserve, including fishing, taking or killing marine life, and moving or removing any marine life or materials.
 People must not feed fish as it disturbs their natural behaviour, and they must take care when anchoring to avoid damaging the sea floor.

 Quad bikes and horses are allowed within the reserve, provided there is minimal disturbance to the site.
 Small stones, shells, driftwood, sand and gravel can be collected by hand.
-Pounamu can also be collected by Ngāi Tahu.
+Pounamu (greenstone) can also be collected by Ngāi Tahu.